Juan-LukeKlopper/OxideAgent/README.md

 *   A "smart" native tool-calling system
 *   An orchestrator with persistent memory for resumable sessions
 *   Advanced TUI with collapsible sections for better visualization
+*   Multi-session management with named sessions
+*   Session history restoration

 Future development will focus on expanding the agent's capabilities:
-*   **Multi-Session Management:** Allow for creating and switching between multiple named sessions.
 *   **MCP Server Integration:** Connect to Model Context Protocol servers for advanced tooling.
 *   **Smart Tool & Prompt Inclusion:** Dynamically select tools and system prompts based on the agent's task.
 *   **Advanced Workflow Management:** Handle complex, multi-step operations with better planning and error handling.